lfborjas/swiss-ephemeris/README.md

 Should print the latitude and longitude (plus some velocities) for all planets, and the cusps and other major angles.

 To see actual results, check out the tests.
+For some more advanced examples, see `swetest.c` and `swemini.c` in the `csrc` directory: they're the test/example programs provided by the original authors.

 ## Notes

 All the code in the `csrc` folder comes from directly from the [latest official tarball, v2.09.01](https://www.astro.com/ftp/swisseph/).
-The `swemini.c` and `swetest.c` files are commented out since they both define a `main` which conflicted upon compilation, and we don't need it for this library anyway.

-The `swedist` folder includes the original documentation (see the `doc`) folder, and a copy of the actual ephemeris data files.
+The `swedist` folder includes the original documentation (see the `doc`) folder, and a copy of ephemeris data files.
 As noted in the [original documentation](https://www.astro.com/swisseph/swisseph.htm), you can omit the `setEphePath` call and calculations will use a built-in analytical ephemeris which: